Health, Safety and due diligence

 Who tests our equipment?

 Our inspector, Chris Ball, is a registered and qualified RPII Inspector and is also registered with the PIPA scheme to be able to issue PIPA tagging in place of his own test certificates upon request.
 You can (sort of (I’ll explain in a minute)) view his listing as a qualified RPII Inspector but unfortunately not through the RPII website as this is not a service they currently provide themselves.
 It can however be viewed via the PIPA scheme website as part of their online database under ‘Inspectors’.
 Just to make things even more confusing, he’s not listed by name but instead by his company name ‘A1 Weymouth Bouncy Castles’.
 Then just to confuse you even more, it also doesn’t say that anyone on there is a qualified RPII Inspector (although as stated above they need to be in order to be listed and recognised by PIPA in the first place).

 Can we view JJ’s annual test certificates?

 Yes.
 All of our certificates are available for viewing.
-Please just ask to view a current safety certificate for the equipment you are hiring.
+Anything that falls under the scope of the PIPA scheme (which is bouncy castles and slides) has a certificate online on the PIPA database website which can be viewed through our website by clicking ‘Tests’ when viewing our product information.
+For everything else we also have a safety test carried out by our accredited RPII inspector that uses elements of the standard to complete a test.
+Please ask to view a current safety certificate for the equipment you are hiring.
 We can supply this in advance of the hire or on the day of your party/event.